Kaijie Zhu

 - Trustworthy AI:

-- Reinforce the robustness of foundation models to unexpected inputs (RiFT ICCV’23, PromptRobust CCS’24 LAMPS Workshop).
+- Robustness (RiFT ICCV’23, PromptRobust CCS’24 LAMPS Workshop).

 - Evaluation of foundation models: